Last updated on December 12th, 2019 at 10:36 pm

 For a change from historical attractions, consider seeing the area from the water.
 At the city’s marina, there is a wide range of boat trips from eco-tours to pirate cruises to a traditional scenic tour that has been operated by the same family for four generations.

 The St. Augustine marina is also home port to El Galeon, a full-size reconstructed Spanish tall ship like those used in early Colonial times.
-When it’s in port (as it will Sept.
-3 to 21.) the ship can be toured.
+When it’s in port the ship can be toured.

 Plenty to do for a longer visit